BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_create_your_own_Canvas2D_primitive.md

         this._texture = value;
     }

-    // Define the spriteSize property getter/setter, de decorator used is instanceLevel, no matter the size used the
+    // Define the spriteSize property getter/setter, de decorator used is instanceLevel, no matter the size
-    //  ModelRenderCache won't change, the data will be stored in the InstanceData based object.
+    //  used the ModelRenderCache won't change, the data will be stored in the InstanceData based object.
-    //  The true at the end of the decorator specify that a change of value on this property must trigger a recomputation
+    //  The true at the end of the decorator specify that a change of value on this property must trigger
-    //   of the boundingInfo object
+    //  a recomputation of the boundingInfo object.
-    @instanceLevelProperty(RenderablePrim2D.RENDERABLEPRIM2D_PROPCOUNT + 2, pi => Sprite2D.spriteSizeProperty = pi, false, true)
+    @instanceLevelProperty(RenderablePrim2D.RENDERABLEPRIM2D_PROPCOUNT + 2,
+                           pi => Sprite2D.spriteSizeProperty = pi, false, true)
     public get spriteSize(): Size {
         return this._size;
     }